This is an archived page and for reference purposes only

 The following modules are indicative of those offered on this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 On most programmes, you study a combination of compulsory and optional modules.
-You may also be able to take ‘elective’ modules from other programmes so you can customise your programme and explore other subjects that interest you.
+You may also be able to take ‘wild’ modules from other programmes so you can customise your programme and explore other subjects that interest you.

 You take all compulsory modules and either TH331 or TH348.
 You then choose 45 credits of optional modules and an additional 30 credits of optional and ‘elective’ modules.

 TH349 - Ethics, Society and the Good Life

 This module provides a cross-cultural introduction and exploration of philosophical, religious and cultural traditions which have shaped and informed historical and contemporary ethical judgements and notions of the good life.
 From ancient Asian, Greek, Jewish, Christian and Islamic philosophies inspired by thinkers such as the Buddha, Plato, Jesus and Mohammed, to modern secular philosophies such as humanism and Marxism, humans have articulated a variety of approaches to ethics, politics, spirituality, and the relationship of the individual to society, in many cases developing legal frameworks for the regulation of issues of ethical concern in areas such as human rights, wealth distribution, medical ethics, the environment and human sexuality.View full module details